ATP synthase: F1 region

 The F1 portion of ATP synthase is hydrophilic and responsible for hydrolyzing ATP.
-The F1 unit protrudes into the mitochondrial matrix space.
+The F1 unit protrudes into the cytoplasm (matrix and stroma in mitochondria and chloroplasts respectively).
 Subunits α and β make a hexamer with 6 binding sites.
 Three of them are catalytically inactive and they bind ADP.

 Three other subunits catalyze the ATP synthesis.
 The other F1 subunits γ, δ, and ε are a part of a rotational motor mechanism (rotor/axle).
 The γ subunit allows β to go through conformational changes (i.e., closed, half open, and open states) that allow for ATP to be bound and released once synthesized.
 The F1 particle is large and can be seen in the transmission electron microscope by negative staining.
 These are particles of 9 nm diameter that pepper the inner mitochondrial membrane.

 FO region

 FO is a water insoluble protein with eight subunits and a transmembrane ring.
-The ring has a tetramer shape with a helix loop helix protein that goes through conformational changes when protonated and deprotonated, pushing neighboring subunits to rotate, causing the spinning of FO which then also affects conformation of F1, resulting in switching of states of alpha and beta subunits.
+The ring has a tetrameric shape with a helix-loop-helix protein that goes through conformational changes when protonated and deprotonated, pushing neighboring subunits to rotate, causing the spinning of FO which then also affects conformation of F1, resulting in switching of states of alpha and beta subunits.
 The FO region of ATP synthase is a proton pore that is embedded in the mitochondrial membrane.
 It consists of three main subunits, a, b, and c.
 Six c subunits make up the rotor ring, and subunit b makes up a stalk connecting to F1 OSCP that prevents the αβ hexamer from rotating.
 Subunit a connects b to the c ring.
 Humans have six additional subunits, d, e, f, g, F6, and 8 (or A6L).
 This part of the enzyme is located in the mitochondrial inner membrane and couples proton translocation to the rotation that causes ATP synthesis in the F1 region.

 In eukaryotes, mitochondrial FO forms membrane-bending dimers.
 These dimers self-arrange into long rows at the end of the cristae, possibly the first step of cristae formation.
 An atomic model for the dimeric yeast FO region was determined by cryo-EM at an overall resolution of 3.6 Å.